-UWest students must submit two identical loose-leaf copies to the library: one for circulating/interlibrary loans and one for archival purposes.
+Students must submit two identical loose-leaf copies to the library: one for circulating/interlibrary loans and one for archival purposes.
+With your submission, you acknowledge that your dissertation/thesis will be made available for circulation purposes.
 The final thesis/dissertation must be shown to the library for formatting check before printing onto the final cotton paper.
-Please allot at least 2 weeks time for this formatting check process.
-(Note that the approval page may be signed before the formatting check, but should follow the established template as provided in the appendix) You will also need to submit a final PDF copy of the dissertation/thesis to ProQuest/UMI publishing, see Part C below.
+Send the finalized document in MS Word or PDF format to email@example.com and allot at least 2 weeks time for this formatting check process.
+Note that the approval page may be signed by the committee before the formatting check, but it should be printed on the same cotton paper and follow the established template as provided in the appendix.
+You will also need to submit a final PDF copy of the dissertation/thesis to ProQuest/UMI publishing, see Part C below.
 Then, submit all physical materials with the following form filled out:

 The option to bind additional copies for the graduate's personal collection is available, see the form above for details.

 The Proquest UMI service enables people to find and obtain access to dissertations and theses published through their service by placing abstracts and citations in major online indices.
 Students will be enriching the subject of their dissertation by participating in this program--other researchers can search and purchase/download your dissertation/thesis.

 There are different publishing options available; details are available in the online submission website below.
 We require that you minimally submit your work with the 'Traditional' publishing option--there are no charges associated with this option.
 You may request to publish with optional features, including the option to publish in 'Open Access' ($95), to order extra prints (varies), or to register for copyright protection ($55).